webix-hub/docs/data/desktop/selection.md

 webix.extend($$('dataview1'), webix.KeysNavigation);
 ~~~

-The code above adds navigation only to this instance of a Dataview, still it's possible to provide the functionality for all dataviews in the app.
+The code above adds navigation only to this instance of a DataView, still it's possible to provide the functionality for all DataViews in the app.
 For more details, refer to [Component Extending](desktop/extend.md#extendedfunctionality) article.

 @complexity:1